dshamanthreddy/blueprint-helm-charts/kanister-postgresql/README.md

 [PostgreSQL](https://postgresql.org) is a powerful, open source object-relational database system.
 It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.

+[Kanister](https://kansiter.io) is a framework that enables application-level data management on Kubernetes.

 ## TL;DR;

 ```bash